heycato/Operator.js/README.md

 #####ignore
  - Maps a callback to an event route
- - @param: {string} message - Name of event route to map to callback
+ - @param: {string} message - Name of event route to ignore
- - @param: {function} callback - Function to map to event route
+ - @param: {function} callback - Function connected to event route to ignore

 #####notify
  - Maps a callback to an event route
- - @param: {string} message - Name of event route to map to callback
+ - @param: {string} message - Name of event route to notify
- - @param: {function} callback - Function to map to event route
+ - @param: {object} data - Data object to pass into callback of mapped event route

 #####report
  - Maps a callback to an event route
- - @param: {string} message - Name of event route to map to callback
+ - @param: {string} message - Name of event route to report
- - @param: {function} callback - Function to map to event route
+ - @param: {object} data - Data object to send with report